kuma-ui/kuma-ui/website/docs/api.md

 ---
 title: "API"
-description: Kuma UI - zero-runtime CSS-in-JS with type-safe utility props
+description: Explore Kuma UI's main APIs - k, css, and styled - and learn how they provide a flexible, efficient workflow for styling React applications.
 ---

 Kuma UI provides three main APIs that you can use to style your React components: `k`, `css`, and `styled`.